fractal-solutions/boost-chain/boost-protocol.md

 # Boost Protocol

 ## Overview
-Boost Protocol is a blockchain-based lending platform that connects Small and Medium Enterprises (SMEs) with investors through a decentralized credit and investment system.
+Boost Protocol is a blockchain-based lending platform protocol that connects Small and Medium Enterprises (SMEs) with investors through a decentralized credit and investment system.
 The protocol enables SMEs to build credit history through their transaction patterns while providing investors with fixed-return investment opportunities.

 ## Core Components